 The formula for the variance is σ2 = = = 2,450

 The standard deviation is σ = = = 49.5

 The probability of a defective steel rod is 0.01.
 Steel rods are selected at random.
 Find the probability that the first defect occurs on the ninth steel rod.
 Use the TI-83+ or TI-84 calculator to find the answer.

-The lifetime risk of developing pancreatic cancer is about one in 78 (1.28%).
-Let X = the number of people you ask until one says he or she has pancreatic cancer.
-Then X is a discrete random variable with a geometric distribution: X ~ G or X ~ G(0.0128).
+The lifetime risk of developing cancer is about one in 67 (1.5%).
+Let X = the number of people you ask until one says they have cancer.
+Then X is a discrete random variable with a geometric distribution: or

-- What is the probability of that you ask ten people before one says he or she has pancreatic cancer?
+- What is the probability of that you ask ten people before one says they have cancer?

 - What is the probability that you must ask 20 people?